toddpocuca/disize/README.md

 ## With `rv`

-Add the following to your `rproject.toml` file(if not already present):
+Add the following entries to your `rproject.toml` file(if not already present):
 ```
 repositories = [
     # ...